emipa606/ZenGarden/README.md

 - Reported issues on mantrasongs versions mod-page should be fixed.

-There is also the add-on mod https://steamcommunity.com/sharedfiles/filedetails/?id=2141107008]Zen Garden Plus by velcroboy333 that lets you use the plants in this mod in different recipes for food and beverages.
+There is also the add-on mod [Zen Garden Plus](https://steamcommunity.com/sharedfiles/filedetails/?id=2141107008) by velcroboy333 that lets you use the plants in this mod in different recipes for food and beverages.

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)